'Going old school': Carson Daly revives signature 'TRL' look for 'NSync

 "In honor of @nsync star ceremony today & getting to speak, I’m going old school #TRL. #2nails #NotSureWhatIWasThinking," he wrote in the caption.

-Click or swipe right on the pic to see details of Daly's at-home manicure up close.
+Click or swipe right on the pic to see details of Carson's at-home manicure up close.

-Of course, it's not the first time Daly has tapped into his MTV past.
+Of course, it's not the first time Carson has tapped into his MTV past.
 Fans probably recall the TODAY host dressed up in retro "TRL" duds for Halloween in 2016.
-In addition to painting his nails black, Daly also pasted on long '90s sideburns and sported a phony nose ring.
+In addition to painting his nails black, Carson also pasted on long '90s sideburns and sported a phony nose ring.

 Though the show went off the air in 2008, it reemerged on MTV again last October.
 It currently airs as one of the network's prerecorded morning programs.

-Though Daly's now a part of the TODAY family, it's clear "TRL" will always have a special place in his heart.
+Though Carson's now a part of the TODAY family, it's clear "TRL" will always have a special place in his heart.